 Angeles Meneses is an adjunct clinical professor in the Criminal Appellate Clinic at the University of Michigan Law School.
-She has been an assistant defender with the State Appellate Defender Office (SADO) since 2016.
+She has been an assistant defender with the State Appellate Defender Office (SADO) in Michigan since 2016.

 She also has been an adjunct professor at Wayne State University Law School since 2020, teaching the Criminal Appellate Practice Clinic.